odegym/Account-Renamed/README.md

 # Renamed
-This account has been renamed to `neurodiffgym`
+This account has been renamed to NeuroDiffGym